suphawadeeth/YouTube-API/README.md

 ---

 # How to get YouTube Channel ID
-- If you have your own channel that's easy >> you can see your Channel ID on the search bar when you're inside the [studio page](studio.youtube.com)
+- If you have your own channel >> you can see your Channel ID on the search bar when you're inside the [studio page](studio.youtube.com)
 - But if you want to find ID of other Channels that you want to work on
-    >> Go to the channel page >> go to "About"
+    - Go to the channel page >> go to "About"
-    >> select the arrow sign (share button)
+    - select the arrow sign (share button)
-    >> select "Copy Channel ID" - there you'll have the ID to write in your code
+    - select "Copy Channel ID" - there you'll have the ID to write in your code

 ---